MilanSazdov/search-engine-pdf/README.md

 🔍 **PDF Search Engine** is a Python-based search engine that processes a single PDF document, builds optimized data structures, and enables efficient keyword-based search.
 Users can enter textual queries, and the system ranks and displays relevant search results.

-The project uses **Data Structures and Algorithms in Python** as a test document.
+📖 The project uses the **book** _Data Structures and Algorithms in Python_ as a test document for search queries.
+This ensures that the search engine is tested on real-world technical content.

 ---